Trek the Haute Route from Chamonix to Zermatt

 Hiking

 Hike to Col des Roux for views over the impressive Grand Dixence Dam and descend to follow an easy trail along the lakeshore.
-Climb to the lower end of the Dix Glacier, where the final section demands careful navigation over the steep gradient and a ladder to traverse the final few meters.
-Follow a gentle trail from Pas des Chèvres down to Arolla.
+Climb to the lower end of the Dix Glacier, where the final section demands careful navigation over the steep gradient and rocky ground to the Col de Reidmatten.
+Follow a gentle trail from the pass down to Arolla.
 Time to rest up and recover at a nice mountain guesthouse.

 Day 5